shze/biosim/README.md

 ##Formatting

 * Format using `clang-format` and the style defined in `.clang-format`.
-  Use `clang-format-3.5` or newer because they can fit short enums on a single line.__
+  Use `clang-format-3.5` or newer because they can fit short enums on a single line.
   See http://clang.llvm.org/docs/ClangFormat.html on how to integrate formatting for different editors.
-  For KDevelop, add a custom source formatter script with `clang-format-3.4 -style=file -assume-filename=$FILE` as command and assign your favorite shortcut key to the _Reformat Source_ command.__
+  For KDevelop, add a custom source formatter script with `clang-format-3.4 -style=file -assume-filename=$FILE` as command and assign your favorite shortcut key to the _Reformat Source_ command.
-  **TODO**: Make short enums be placed on a single line.
 * All identifiers are lowercase, words are separated by `_`.
 Member variables have one, passed function variables have two leading `_`.
 Template parameters are uppercase.
 * Always place the `const` modifer after the part which constness it describes (so that types can be completely read